 The beach itself is a gorgeous stretch of sun-scorched golden white sand lapped at by clear gentle waves.
 There are half a dozen or so restaurants/guesthouses along the beach that offer tasteful, rustic sheltered beds during the day and fresh seafood on the beach at night.
 In peak season Aqua Inn holds the occasional beach party but nothing on the scale of Thailand, Vietnam or Bali.

-Admittedly, there is the odd lighter, sun-bleached plastic toy and lonely flip flop sticking out the sand here.
+Admittedly, there is the odd broken lighter, sun-bleached plastic toy and lonely flip flop sticking out the sand here.
 Partially remnants of the the tsunami debris, and partially the result of having more tourists than Nilaveli but not enough for the local authorities to shell out for regular beach cleaning.
-But it’s not what you’d call ‘dirty’, and that’s the price you pay to not have fat bellowing Russians shouting at waiters while their botched-faced wives pull poses in the surf.
+But it’s by no means what you’d call ‘dirty’, and if that’s the small price you pay to not have hoards of overweight Russian package holiday tourists bellowing at waiters, then I’ll happily kick a dozen old toothbrushes out of my sunbathing spot.

 Just off the coast from Nilaveli is snorkelling and diving hotspot Pigeon Island.
 For about £10, a boat will take you up there in the morning, lend you flippers and a snorkel, and pick you up a few hours later.
 The island is surrounded on all sides by what was once an incredible reef system.
 The tsunami unfortunately destroyed or killed a lot of this, and left the island blanketed in dead bleached coral.